-With that disclaimer, we at Intellerati thought the list was a valid exercise aimed at improving recruiting for one and all.
-As we sifted through Sullivan’s initial list thirty, five “dumb things” stood out as being particularly relevant to candidate sourcing efforts focused on the front end of the recruiting process.
-Below is our Fav Five gleaned from Dr. Sullivan’s initial list.
+With that disclaimer, we at Intellerati thought the list-making was a valid exercise aimed at improving recruiting for one and all.
+As we sifted through Sullivan’s initial list of 30, five “dumb things” stood out as being particularly relevant to candidate sourcing efforts focused on the front end of the recruiting process.
+Below is our Top 5 gleaned from Dr. Sullivan’s original list.

-Intellerati Top 5 – The Dumbest Things Recruiters Do
+Intellerati Top 5: The Dumbest Things Recruiters Do

-- Using “active” approaches to recruit “passive” candidates — most who apply for jobs are active candidates however, many recruiters make the mistake of using the same active approaches to find the currently employed who are not looking for a job.
+- Using “active” approaches to recruit “passive” candidates.
+Most who apply for jobs are active candidates however, many recruiters make the mistake of using the same active approaches to find the currently employed who are not looking for a job.

-- Assuming that recruiting tools work — it’s a mistake to use the approaches that “everyone else is using,” good recruiters assess on their own what tools work and what tools don’t work.
+- Assuming that recruiting tools work.
+It’s a mistake to use the approaches that “everyone else is using,” good recruiters assess on their own what tools work and what tools don’t work.

-- Dropping rejected candidates – it’s a major mistake to discard the resumes of top candidates who were not hired, rather than shopping them to other hiring managers or revisiting them later.
+- Dropping rejected candidates.
+It’s a major mistake to discard the resumes of top candidates who were not hired, rather than shopping them to other hiring managers or revisiting them later.

-- Dropping the overqualified — prematurely dropping candidates who are overqualified can cause you to lose some superior talent.
+- Dropping the overqualified.
+Prematurely dropping candidates who are overqualified can cause you to lose some superior talent.